NathHK/MagicChess-Scripts/README.md

 # MagicChess-Scripts
-Scripts from the MagicChess project, sourced directly from the file directory on my computer.
+Scripts from my MagicChess Unity project, sourced directly from the file directory on my computer.

-This makes the magic-chess repository I previously made on GitHub functionally useless.

-**Nice.**
+This is a project I am actively working on; I'd say it's roughly 80% complete.
+For information on what's left, see **Issues**—it's mostly bug-squashing.

+## What is it?

+MagicChess is an implementation of *Harry Potter's* Wizard's Chess, made in Unity.